Former Sabattus woman settles lawsuit in prisoner transport case

-LEWISTON — Nearly three years after Meghan Quinn was forced to kneel in a blood and urine soaked cage during a five-day extradition from Florida to Maine, her lawsuit against U.S. Prisoner Transport has been settled.
+LEWISTON — Nearly three years after Meghan Quinn was forced to kneel in a blood- and urine-soaked cage during a five-day extradition from Florida to Maine, her lawsuit against a Florida company, U.S. Prisoner Transport, has been settled.

 Details of the settlement are confidential.

-Quinn, 36, said on Thursday that she’d been required to sign a disclosure agreement forbidding her from talking about the terms.
+Quinn, 36, said Thursday she was required to sign a disclosure agreement forbidding her from talking about the terms of the settlement.

-Portland lawyer Benjamin Donahue, who filed the complaint in 2018, said on Wednesday he was likewise unable to discuss the settlement as it is being finalized.
+Portland lawyer Benjamin Donahue, who filed the lawsuit in 2018, said Wednesday he was also unable to discuss the settlement as it is being finalized.

-In that award-winning story, written by reporter Christopher Williams, Quinn, who was being extradited to Maine on a probation violation for a forgery charge, and a male prisoner in the same transport van claimed she was kept in a cage in an unheated area in the back of a van, and was made to sit in her menstrual blood, defecate in a burger wrapper and urinate in a Ziploc bag in front of male prisoners.
+Quinn and a male prisoner in the same transport van claimed she was kept in a cage in an unheated area in the back of a van, and was made to sit in her menstrual blood, defecate into a burger wrapper and urinate into a Ziploc bag in front of male prisoners.

 During the five-day ordeal the week of Thanksgiving, Quinn was allowed out of her cage three times to use a bathroom and stretch her legs, according to the complaint that alleged seven counts, including negligent supervision and hiring, battery, intentional infliction of emotional distress, civil rights violation and negligence.

-Quinn’s lawsuit, filed by lawyer Benjamin Donahue of Portland, claimed she suffered permanent physical injuries from “severely” tightened ankle shackles that cut into her skin to the bone and became infected by the bodily fluids that ran down her legs, leaving prominent scars.
+Quinn’s lawsuit claimed she suffered permanent physical injuries from “severely” tightened ankle shackles that cut into her skin to the bone and became infected by the bodily fluids that ran down her legs, leaving prominent scars.

 Quinn also said she suffered a broken nose when the van’s driver slammed on the brakes while traveling at highway speeds in response to her complaints about her clothing becoming bloodied during her menstrual cycle.

-“Humiliated, vomiting and crying hysterically, Meghan begged the drivers to help her,” the lawsuit read.
+“Humiliated, vomiting and crying hysterically, Meghan begged the drivers to help her,” according to the lawsuit.

-After the Sun Journal’s publication of Quinn’s description of the abuse, county prosecutors in Maine who used the private transport company that extradited her, stopped contracting with that company.
+After the Sun Journal’s publication of Quinn’s description of the abuse, county prosecutors in Maine who used the private transport company that extradited her stopped contracting with the company, based in Melbourne, Florida.
+Several other departments around the country did, as well.

-Quinn filed her suit in April of 2018.
-Shortly after, U.S. Prisoner Transport denied that it had mistreated Quinn or any other prisoners.
+Quinn filed her lawsuit in April 2018.
+Shortly after, U.S. Prisoner Transport denied it had mistreated Quinn or any other prisoners.

 Send questions/comments to the editors.